Monday, June 15, 2009

 MT: I cannot believe his savage whistle tones.
 He got those notes past a G7.

 Work!-compliment- This is a phrase used as a compliment shouted during/after a performance (preferably in a cabaret setting.)
 This phrase, borrowed from the Fashion World, is a truncated version of the phrase "You Better Work!"
-Literally meaning "do work" or "you are working the hell out of this song", this phrase carries a certain weight of tranny sass.
+Literally meaning "do work" or "you are working the hell out of this song", this phrase carries a certain weight of sass.

 Gay MT Boy: Soooo fi-yerce!
 WORK!